Shire joins Hidden Disabilities Sunflower Initiative

 The Shire of Augusta Margaret River is proud to announce its participation in the Hidden Disabilities Sunflower Initiative, a global program designed to support individuals with non-visible disabilities through education and awareness.

-The Shire’s involvement was prompted by a request from members of the Inclusive Communities Advisory Network (ICAN), a local Shire group advocating for a more inclusive community.
+The Shire’s involvement was sparked by a request from members of the Inclusive Communities Advisory Network (ICAN), a local Shire group advocating for a more accessible and inclusive community.
 This step reflects our ongoing commitment to making Augusta Margaret River a welcoming and accessible place for everyone – residents and visitors alike.

 In Australia, 1 in 5 people are said to have a disability – 85% of these can be invisible.
 The Hidden Disabilities Sunflower is a discreet symbol that individuals can choose to wear, signalling to others that they may require additional assistance, understanding or time.

-Shire President Julia Meldrum said it’s about making the invisible visible, and ensuring people receive the extra support needed when going about their daily lives.
+Shire President Julia Jean-Rice said it’s about making the invisible visible, and ensuring people receive the extra support needed when going about their daily lives.

 “We believe in creating a welcoming space for everyone.
 Our Libraries, Recreation Centres and Administration Centres are Sunflower-friendly places and many of our staff have undertaken formal Sunflower training to help provide tailored support for people with non-visible disabilities.